solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 ## Challenge

-Now it’s your turn to build something independently.
-Building on top of what we’ve done in the lab, try to create a new component in the frontend that implements a button to decrements the counter.
+Now it's your turn to build something independently.
+Building on top of what we've done in the lab, try to create a new component in the frontend that implements a button to decrements the counter.

-Before building the component in the frontend, you’ll first need to:
+Before building the component in the frontend, you'll first need to:

 1. Build and deploy a new program that implements a `decrement` instruction
 2. Update the IDL file in the frontend with the one from your new program